sharmabinesh12/product-comparison/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

-Then you can run `node server.js` to application.
+Then, run `node server.js` to run application.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.